Mildred Pierce (film): Plot

 Bert, too distraught to tell Mildred about Veda's latest escapade, takes her to Wally's nightclub, where Veda performs as a lounge singer.
 After seeing several sailors in the audience wolf-whistle at Veda in her sexy costume, Mildred begs her to come home.
 Veda sneers and says her mother can never give her the lifestyle she deserves.

 Desperate to reconcile with her daughter, Mildred coaxes Monte into a loveless marriage to improve her social status, with Monte's price being a one-third share of her business to allow him to settle his debts.
 Veda, eager to live out her dream as a debutante, pretends to reconcile with her mother and moves into Beragon's lavish mansion.

 Eventually, the cost of supporting Monte and Veda's affluent lifestyles—and Monte's underhanded ploy to retain his share in the business while causing his wife to forfeit her own—bankrupts Mildred, forcing her to sell the restaurant chain.
 After driving to his beach house to confront Monte, Mildred finds Veda in his arms.
 Veda scornfully tells her mother that Monte intends to marry her after divorcing Mildred, who runs to her car in tears after dropping a gun she intended to use on Monte.
 When Monte tells Veda he would never marry her because she is a "rotten little tramp", she shoots him with Mildred's gun.

 Veda begs her mother to help conceal the murder; Mildred reluctantly agrees.
-Fed up with his misdeeds—helping Veda blackmail the Forresters, hiring her to sing in his seedy nightclub, assenting to Monte's business move against her, and making constant sexual overtures toward her—Mildred tries to pin the murder on Wally by luring him to the beach house.
+Fed up with Wally's misdeeds—helping Veda blackmail the Forresters, hiring her to sing in his seedy nightclub, assenting to Monte's business move against her, and making constant sexual overtures toward her—Mildred tries to pin the murder on Wally by luring him to the beach house.
 Police officers arrest Wally when he flees in panic after seeing Monte's body.
 Still, the investigating officer tells Mildred that Wally cannot be the killer because he has no motive.

 In the present, the detectives admit they knew all along that Veda committed the murder.
 Mildred tries to apologize as her daughter is sent to jail, but Veda rebuffs her.
 Mildred leaves the police station to find Bert waiting for her outside.